 What’s more, as previously mentioned, if something still works but is not fit for your purpose, consider giving it to someone who needs it.
 It doesn’t have to end up at the bottom of a trash pile.

 If you’re not much of a recycler, then find out if there are any e-waste disposal centers near you.
+There are some reputable gadgets recyclers for example – like Plunc who recycle everything from Samsung tablets to Apple products like MacBooks and iPads.

 By utilizing such a service, you are giving several people jobs – thus boosting your local economy.
 They also have connections to ensure that whatever e-waste you bring has the least impact on the environment.